Dickie Rock: Early career

-Between 1963 and 1972, he was one of the frontmen of the Miami Showband (who were later in the headlines due to the Miami Showband killings incident).
-He had 13 top ten hits with the Miami Showband, including seven number ones.
+Between 1963 and 1972, he was one of the frontmen of the Miami Showband, who were later in the headlines due to the Miami Showband killings incident.
+He had 13 top-ten hits with the Miami Showband, including seven number ones.
 Dickie Rock and the Miami Showband were the first Irish artists to go straight into the number one spot with "Every Step of the Way" in 1965.
 During his time with the Miami Showband, Rock attracted the kind of mass hysteria normally reserved for The Beatles.

 In 1966, he sang for Ireland in the 1966 Eurovision Song Contest with the song, "Come Back to Stay".
-He entered as a solo artist and finished fourth in the Contest.
+He entered as a solo artist and finished joint fourth (with Belgium).
 This song also became a number one hit in Ireland.

 Solo years

-Rock went solo in 1973, although still performed occasionally with the Miami Showband after this.
+Rock went solo in 1973, although he still performed occasionally with the Miami Showband after this.

 Later years

 Rock continued to tour well into his eighties.
 Following a third RTÉ documentary (one in the 1960s, another in the 1980s and another in 2006) about Rock and his place at the forefront of the Irish showband scene, he received a lifetime achievement award in October 2009.
 In 2019, he announced his final tour would be held in October that year.
-In 2021, at the age of 84, Rock retired from showbusiness due to hearing problems.
+In 2021, at the age of 84, Rock retired from showbusiness, suffering from hearing problems.

-Personal life
+Personal life and death

-Rock married his wife Judy (née Murray) in 1966.
-Judy died in April 2022 several weeks after contracting COVID-19.
+Rock married Judy Murray in 1966.
+She died in April 2022, several weeks after contracting COVID-19.

+Rock died at St. Vincent's University Hospital in Dublin, on 6 December 2024, at the age of 88.
+He was buried in Cabra on 12 December 2024, after a funeral mass celebrated by Brian D'Arcy at the Church of the Most Precious Blood.